tom-pollak/lazygit-vscode/README.md

 - Toggle LazyGit in the full-screen editor within VSCode
 - Use a keyboard shortcut to quickly open or close LazyGit
+- Use `e` or `o` to open a file in a new tab from the lazygit window

 ## Requirements